-Catch a movie at the cinema or hone your skills with a game of billiards - the possibilities are endless.
-If you prefer an even quieter night, opt for a stroll around the town before having a drink at your hotel bar.
+Hone your skills with a game of billiards or opt for a stroll around the town, before having a drink at your hotel's bar.

 Partygoers will find a selection of lively bars and clubs either down south on the Hauptstrasse, or to the west of Interlaken on the Rosenstrasse.
 The locals, though, usually head over to Matten.
 For a more cultural atmosphere, make sure you're around for one of the various music, art and theatre festivals that take place throughout the summer, or tag along to a gig at one of the local venues.

 Interlaken is said to have the widest selection of traditional and regional cuisines in the whole of Switzerland, lots of them on the Marktgasse and the streets that surround the central roundabout.
 The promenade at Lake Brienz has a small choice of restaurants if you want some stunning lake views, though you may prefer to get a bus up there as it's quite a walk from the centre of town.

 In a beautiful building on the Marktgasse is the Café de Paris, offering traditional French cuisine with a few local twists.
 You can enjoy dinner outside under the canopy, or inside for a more intimate experience.
 Tartare de boeuf is a speciality dish here, among other brasserie-style options.

 Part of the Hotel Royal St Georges, Brasserie St Georges is an elegant and spacious restaurant serving up a wide range of dishes.
 The Swiss Signature menu is a popular choice.